Andy Geldman explains how to set competitive prices while minimizing effort and maximizing profit.

 - Conversion rate: the proportion of people who view a listing and then go on to buy – essentially a vote that the listing is what they were looking for.

 Several other factors have been suggested as having an impact on Best Match, but without much consensus or compelling evidence.
-For example, there are reports that eBay’s search engine penalises listings with a sophisticated design.
-My guess is that this (if it really does have an effect) is more likely to be due to poorly formatted HTML, not just the presence of a design.
+For example, there are reports that eBay’s search engine penalizes listings with a sophisticated design.
+If this really does have an effect, I think it is more likely to be due to poorly formatted HTML and not just the presence of a design.

 Best Match is our measure of the Buy Box for eBay.
 When we manage to land the space in Best Match that’s a measure of success for us.
 Amazon has their rules well documented – how you get into the Buy Box position – eBay does not have those rules quite as well down, so they fluctuate a little bit.
 It’s a very hungry baby to make sure eBay repricing works effectively.